Acknowledgements and Honourings

 A note on drumming, singing, sounding, smoke cleansing practices and more…

-Drumming and singing practices are healing medicines shared across many cultures worldwide, including Middle Eastern & Mediterranean Lineages, Indigenous nations, Central/South Asian & Indian Lineages, European & Celtic Lineages, East & North African Lineages, and more.
-Frame drumming is one of the oldest known musical traditions in the world and appears in multiple, unrelated lineages across continents.
+Drumming, singing, vocal sounding, and dancing practices are healing medicines shared across many cultures worldwide, including Middle Eastern & Mediterranean Lineages, Indigenous nations, Central/South Asian & Indian Lineages, European & Celtic Lineages, East & North African Lineages, and more.
+Frame drumming in particular is one of the oldest known musical traditions in the world and appears in multiple, unrelated lineages across many continents.
 It carries the heartbeat of community, ceremony, healing, and connection with these sacred practices that remind us of our deep belonging and the communal bonds that sustain us.
-In my work, I honour this shared lineage of drumming and singing as a universal language that connects us to ourselves, to each other, and to the rhythms of the earth.
-Rhythm is innate, it is the most natural thing on the planet.
-This medicine belongs to all of us.

 We have long forgotten many of the community rituals that bridge separation, and it is the intention of my work that we remember we are simultaneously sovereign and all one.
 Our survival depends on connection, on community.